 This post has been on the go, in draft for a while now.
 Each month I think I’ve found a new way to deal with the dreaded Two Week Wait (TWW) but the reality is I haven’t, so I’ve put this off for another month to see if I find that miracle distraction.
 Now I’ve reached the two year mark of trying for another baby, it seemed as good a time as any to put this out there.
 For any woman trying to get pregnant dealing with the TWW royally sucks.
 You’re looking out for the tiniest of symptoms that may or not mean pregnancy, but those symptoms are rather cruelly the same as getting your period.
 Lovely, no?
 Personally I find that the first week is fairly easy and passes without too much thought, but week two, ooh that’s the struggle.
 Those negative thoughts start to creep in and I often find myself lying awake at night running through various scenarios.
 I sway from completely normal to teetering on the precipice of doom the next.
 And it’s around this time that I catch myself staring at women with pregnant bumps, feeling that empty space in my heart.
 It’s an altogether rather horrible cycle to be in.

 The TWW is nothing new to me and I’m fairly ‘meh’ about the situation now because it’s been going on for so long.
 There are less tears and meltdowns when I get my period.
 I’ve accepted (sort of) that there really is nothing you can do to change what’s going on inside your body.
 It’s either worked or it hasn’t.
-Plain and simple.
-Perhaps that’s half the reason why it’s so hard to bear, because whilst your waiting it out, your body has already decided what’s going to happen.
+The amount of times I’ve thought I was pregnant these last few years is almost laughable (manic cry-laughing) Perhaps that’s half the reason why it’s so hard to bear, because whilst your waiting it out, your body has already decided what’s going to happen.
 It’s either busy creating life or shedding your womb, harsh right?
 I’ve got a few different ways to try and keep my mind occupied during this time.
 Obviously there will be lots of thinking, wishing and daydreaming, you can’t stop that, but if you can distract yourself a little bit then, well, it helps.

 Carry on as normal

 First and most importantly for me is to carry on as normal.
 No changes here, nothing to see.
-I’m not, not going to have a glass of wine or not play hockey ‘just in case’ during these two weeks (unless we’re doing IVF and in which case, no alcohol) In our first year of trying I held off from seeing friends at certain times during my cycle if it fell over the TWW, just in case something had happened.
-And it bloody didn’t, did it so that was a total waste of time not seeing the people I love.
-Don’t put your life on hold because of this, you need to keep going because you’ll be the one who is missing out.
+I’m not, not going to have a glass of wine or not play hockey ‘just in case’ during these two weeks (unless we’re doing IVF and in which case, it would be a different story) In our first year of trying I held off from seeing friends at certain times during my cycle if it fell over the TWW, just in case something had happened.
+And it bloody didn’t did it, so that was a total waste of time.
+Don’t put your life on hold because of this, you need to keep going because you’ll be the one who is missing out and who will look back with regret.

 Listen to meditation scripts

 There’s honestly no point sitting at home moping, it won’t change a thing.
 I’m a real advocate for getting some fresh air inside your lungs, I really think it helps your state of mind, albeit perhaps just in the short term.
 Waiting at home reading online forums and checking your symptoms will just drive you crazy.
-Go for a long walk with your partner, go for a run, play sport, do anything, just do something.
+Trust me, I do this a lot!
+Go for a long walk with your partner, go for a run, play sport, walk up a hill and scream, do anything, just do something.

 Allow yourself to have a cry